hjoncour/snapshot/README.md

---config, -c                    Show the global configuration file --ignore, -i                    Add one or more ignore patterns --remove-ignore                 Remove one or more ignore patterns --remove-all-ignored            Clear BOTH ignore lists --remove-all-ignored-paths      Clear ignore_path list only --remove-all-ignored-files      Clear ignore_file list only --add-type                      Add one or more file extensions to track
+--config, -c                    Show the global configuration file --ignore, -i                    Add one or more ignore patterns --remove-ignore                 Remove one or more ignore patterns --remove-all-ignored            Clear both ignore lists --remove-all-ignored-paths      Clear ignore_path list only --remove-all-ignored-files      Clear ignore_file list only --add-type                      Add one or more file extensions to track